Supplements for Anxiety: What Actually Works (and What's Just Hype)

 3. Ashwagandha: The Cortisol Regulator

-Ashwagandha (Withania somnifera) is an adaptogen that has been used in Ayurvedic medicine for centuries.
-Among supplements for anxiety driven by chronic stress, ashwagandha stands out because it has a growing body of clinical evidence behind it.
+Ashwagandha (Withania somnifera) is an adaptogenic herb that has been used in Ayurvedic medicine for centuries.
+Among supplements for anxiety associated with chronic stress, ashwagandha stands out for its growing body of clinical evidence.

 A 2025 systematic review and meta-analysis published in BJPsych Open analyzed randomized clinical trials and found that ashwagandha supplementation resulted in a statistically significant reduction of cortisol levels, PSS (Perceived Stress Scale) scores, and HAM-A (Hamilton Anxiety Rating Scale) scores.
 The review pulled data from trials searched across PubMed, Web of Science, and other major databases through September 2024.